Volkswagen Golf R review - Engines, performance and drive

 That pretty much sums up the Golf R's purpose – it's for people who until now didn’t think a Golf GTI was focused or fast enough.
 This version is just that but is still a Golf; it’s still comfortable – especially if you have the optional adaptive dampers set to Comfort

 VW’s standard driver profile selection system lets you choose from Eco, Normal, Race or Individual modes, and with the optional Adaptive Chassis Control, damping is adjusted alongside throttle mapping and steering weight.
 We found we got the best set up for UK roads by using the Individual mode to set the throttle and steering to Race and the damping to Comfort.

 Under the bonnet of the Golf R is a reworked version of the same EA 888 2.0-litre turbo that’s used in the Golf GTI.
 At one point the R pumped out 306bhp, which is 79bhp more than 227bhp Golf GTI, although later WLTP-compliant versions pegged this back to 296bhp.
-Maximum torque is 400Nm, and the car promises to sprint from 0-60mph under five seconds when equipped with the optional DSG twin-clutch gearbox and launch control.
+Maximum torque is 400Nm, and the car promises to sprint from 0-60mph in under five seconds.

 The engine sounds the part, too.
 At idle there’s a bassy rumble that is purposeful but not intrusive, while the unit takes on a hard-edged growl as the revs rise.